 When you click on the Mask icon at the top of a pane or in a layer, HDR will display a set of options for that mask.
-This section has the following contents, as shown, using a local adjustment layer as an example:
+This section has the following contents, as shown, using the Color Enhancer filter as an example:

 - A. The Show/Hide Mask icon, which displays the contents of the current mask.
-The default - mask contents are white when you add an effect, and black when you add a local adjustment layer. - B. Buttons for opening the blending options, resetting the filter, and removing the filter from the stack. - C. Sets the overall opacity of the effect. - D. Larger display of the current mask, option to invert, reset, copy, paste, create a luminosity mask, and view/hide the mask. - E. Density adjusts the overall mask density from black (100) to white (0).
-Feather blurs the mask. - F. The Levels and Window settings let you adjust the black and white points of the mask, fine tuning them in different ways. - G. The Color Range option lets you choose a the Layers pane. color (selected via the dropper tool), and make or tune the mask based on the range of the color selected.
+The default mask is white when you add an effect, and black when you add a local adjustment layer. - B. Buttons for opening the blending options, resetting the filter, and removing the filter. - C. Sets the overall opacity of the effect. - D. Mask Al pop-up (Effects and Local tabs only) for selecting an area based on region. - E. Larger display of the current mask, option to invert, reset, copy, paste, create a luminosity mask, and view/hide the mask. - F. Density adjusts the overall density from black (100) to white (0).
+Feather blurs the mask.
+Levels and Window let you adjust the black and white points of the mask, fine tuning them in different ways. - G. The Color Range option lets you choose a color and make or tune the mask based on the range of the color selected. - H. Contents of the Mask Al pop-up menu, when clicked.